anuj200199/Autotext-Summarization-for-improving-customer-buying-decision/README.md

 <h3>TEXT PROCESSING</h3>

 <b>1.
 Sentence Tokenization</b>
 For the generated text , we split the text into sentences.
-Sentence splitting is done to store each of the review and indexing them so that after further processing and textrank, we can extract the original representation which is syntactically meaningful.
+Sentence splitting is done to store each of the review and indexing them so that after further processing and textrank, we can extract the original representation which is syntactically meaningful stored in <b></i>split_sentences.csv</i></b>

 <b>2.
 Decontraction</b>
 Reviews are usually written using short forms of the words or combining two words.
 For example, some consumers may write "The product hasn't been upto my expectation" and others may write "The product has not been upto my expectation".
 In order to avoid the same sentences being identified as different sentences, all the contracted words are converted into their expanded forms.
 Some of the examples are